lichess-org/lila/ui/README.md

 Bundles may also be described by objects containing a "module" path and an "inline" path.

-* Globs are not allowed for either path in object form (when an "inline" property is given).
+* Globs are not allowed for either path when an "inline" property is given in object form.

 The "module" path serves the same purpose as a bare string - naming the source module for an entry point.
-The "inline" path identifies a special typescript source from which ui/build will emit javascript statements into a manifest.\*.json entry for the server.
+The "inline" path identifies a special typescript source from which ui/build will emit javascript statements into a special manifest.\*.json entry.

-When that parent module is requested by a browser, the lila server injects those inline statements into a \<script> tag following the assembled DOM within the \<body> element.
+When that module is requested by a browser, the lila server injects those inline statements into a \<script> tag following the assembled DOM within the \<body> element.
 This allows blocking setup code to manipulate the DOM based on viewport calculations before rendering to avoid FOUC.
 This should be rare and globs are not supported here. [/ui/site/package.json](./site/package.json) shows an example:

 ```json
     "bundle": [